 Misshapen or missing shingles is a tell-tale sign that your roof may need to be replaced soon.

-As shingles age and are repeatedly exposed to weather, they will either curl at the edges (known as cupping) or in the middle (clawing).
+As shingles age and weather, they will either curl at the edges (known as cupping) or in the middle (clawing).
 Cracked shingles usually occur from repeated exposure to high winds.

 One good thing about cracked shingles is they can be replaced if they’re isolated to one particular area.
 But when they’re showing up randomly throughout the roof, all of them will have to be replaced.

 You can also get away with replacing missing shingles and patching bare areas of your roof.
 The only caveat is newer shingles may not completely match the original ones because of their granule colors, which have changed through the years.
 If the mismatch begins to bother you, opting for a whole new roof will improve the aesthetics of your home.

 Most homes in North America have asphalt shingles.
 These shingles are embedded with protective granules, often manufactured to have heat and light repelling qualities which defer the sun from damaging your home.

 When granules start falling off, this indicates the shingles are getting old and your roof will need to be replaced soon.
 Most often you’ll consistently spot shingle granules in your gutters when they’re being cleaned.
 Missing granules exposes more of the shingles to the sun and the weather, which is going to shorten your roof’s lifespan in a hurry.

 There comes a time when a roof is simply too old to withstand any more exposure to the climate.
 According to the National Association of Home Builders, an asphalt roof will last about 20 years.
 This of course, depends upon the home’s location and the weather it’s been exposed to.